sidraanwarqa/sidraanwarqa/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=flat-square&logo=linux&logoColor=black)
 ![macOS](https://img.shields.io/badge/macOS-000000?style=flat-square&logo=apple&logoColor=white)

-I’m Abdul Rafeh, a QA Tester with a solid foundation in Android development and over 3 years of hands-on experience building and debugging mobile applications.
-I'm transitioning into Quality Assurance to leverage my deep understanding of development lifecycles, user expectations, and performance optimization in ensuring the highest level of software quality.
+I’m **Sidra Anwar**, a QA Tester and Android Developer with over 3 years of hands-on experience in building, testing, and optimizing mobile applications.
+I specialize in delivering high-quality digital products through a combined skill set in both mobile development and quality assurance.

-My background in frontend and mobile app development gives me an edge in identifying, reproducing, and reporting bugs from both technical and end-user perspectives.
-I'm well-versed in manual and automated testing strategies, writing clear and concise test cases, and ensuring efficient communication between QA and dev teams.
+With a strong foundation in Android development, I understand the intricacies of mobile app performance, UI/UX behavior, and real-world device challenges.
+My QA experience includes manual and automated testing, API testing, regression analysis, and usability assessments — enabling me to find critical bugs before users do.

-My areas of focus include functional testing, UI/UX validation, regression testing, API testing, and performance monitoring.
-I am passionate about delivering user-friendly products by ensuring they meet the highest standards of quality, usability, and performance.
+I focus on ensuring application stability, performance, and user satisfaction by combining development insights with rigorous testing methodologies.
+This dual expertise allows me to bridge the gap between development and testing teams, driving collaboration and improving software quality across the board.

-Graduated from [Foundation University Islamabad](https://www.fui.edu.pk/) in Computer Sciences, I bring strong problem-solving skills and a collaborative mindset to any project.
-I'm currently seeking QA Testing roles where I can contribute my unique perspective as a former developer and continue growing in test automation and quality engineering.
+Graduated from [International Islamic University Islamabad](https://www.iiu.edu.pk/) as a Software Engineers, I bring a well-rounded and analytical mindset to every project I work on.
+I enjoy solving complex problems, enhancing product quality, and working with teams that value detail, performance, and innovation.

 ---